 The SLSA has been running an Annual Conference since the association was founded in 1990.
 Our conferences are central to our objective of the dissemination of knowledge in the field of socio-legal studies.
 For details about all previous conferences, please visit our past conferences page.
-To see more pictures of past Annual Conferences, visit our photo album.

 For further details of our popular 'streams and current topics (formerly themes)' format visit our Streams section.

 Recent past conferences

 Delegates gathered in the west country once again for the SLSA's biggest ever conference.
 The conference was held in the Law School's impressive Wills Memorial Building.
 Highlights included a packed plenary entitled 'Socio-Legal Studies at a Watershed?
 A Conversation' and the conference dinner in Bristol Museum.

 Please see the programme for full details.